OzFramework/oz-wiki/Predictive-vs-Scripted-testing.md

 end
 ```

 In **Example 1.b** we can see that the instructions have been collected into more descriptive step definitions for re-use.
 If we look closely however the reality is that these instructions are still _scripted_ and very _static_ regardless of where they are described/implemented.
+This is also usually true of implementation code also, even when an existing framework/pattern is used.
+Most frameworks or approaches which abstract away details don't deal with the fundamental fact that the test scripts that result are still highly static.

 This is great for smaller systems as it useful for clarity.
 However, **as soon as the system achieves any moderate level of complexity these static tests become exponentially harder to maintain**.
 This problem gets worse as time goes on because a single change to the AUT often makes it necessary to change many many sets of previously un-related instructions and tests that use those instructions become increasingly brittle as their effects become ever more intertwined.
 This brittleness turns directly into maintenance effort as features are added and tests start to fail.